ponylang/ponylang-website/content/contribute/triage.md

 Common reasons for adding the label include:

-* You are doing initial triaging on issue and are unsure of if its a bug or not.
+* You are doing initial triaging on an issue and are unsure of if its a bug or not.
-* You are doing initial triaging, are certain its a bug but are unsure of what the fix is.
+* You are doing initial triaging, are certain it's a bug but are unsure of what the fix is.
 * An action required comment has been addressed.
 For example, the user supplied additional requested information.
 * You think the issue needs discussion at the sync